 Torturing Natives and locals until they renounced their religion for Christianity.
 General law-breakers and ne’er-do-wells were also subject to punishment too.

-Explore the mines with the experts
+Explore the old mines

 In the 1540s, the Spanish found large deposits of gold in the area, followed by silver and other minerals.
 Mines were dug and forts were built as, naturally, the Spanish wanted to protect their investment.